-7. Exclusions
+9. Exclusions

-- Past experiences of LAC and previously-LAC will be considered when designing and implementing the school's behavioural policy. - The school will have regard to the DfE's statutory guidance 'Exclusions from maintained schools, academies and pupil referral units in England' and, as far as possible, avoid excluding any LAC. - Where the school has concerns about a child's behaviour, the VSH will be informed at the earliest opportunity. - Exclusion will only be considered as a last resort; where exclusion is considered, the school will work with the VSH, and others, to consider what additional support can be provided to prevent exclusion, and any additional arrangements that can be made to support the pupil's education in the event of exclusion. - The school will inform parents that they can seek the advice of the VSH on strategies to support their child to avoid exclusion.
+Past experiences of LAC and previously-LAC will be considered when designing and implementing the school's behavioural policy.

+The school will have regard to the DfE's statutory guidance 'Exclusions from maintained schools, academies and pupil referral units in England' and, as far as possible, avoid excluding any LAC.

+Where the school has concerns about a child's behaviour, the VSH will be informed at the earliest opportunity.
+As far as possible, the school will engage proactively with the social worker or carer of a LAC to provide appropriate support for underlying issues that may be causing poor behaviour and improving this behaviour.

+Exclusion will only be considered as a last resort; where exclusion is considered, the school will work with the VSH, and others, to consider what additional support can be provided to prevent exclusion, and any additional arrangements that can be made to support the pupil's education in the event of exclusion.

+The school will inform parents that they can seek the advice of the VSH on strategies to support their child to avoid exclusion.

-8. Pupils with SEND
+10. Pupils with SEND